spyking-circus/spyking-circus/docs_sphinx/code/parameters.rst

 .. warning::

     When processing files in a batch mode, be sure that the parameters file have been pre-generated.
-Otherwise, the code will hangs asking you to generate them
+Otherwise, the code will hang asking you to generate them

 Configuration File